The Secret WW2 Learning Network is an educational charity registered in the UK - a Charitable Incorporated Organisation (CIO) No. 1156796

 One of our regular Zoom presentations in 2021 was a film made for the Royal British Legion by our Co-founder Martyn Cox.
 See https://vimeo.com/457166843

 The film’s subject was Ursula Bower and the Naga people who helped her establish a scouting and reconnaissance unit for V Force on the India/Burma border during WW2.
-While we subsequently and initially thought of funding a commemorative plaque in India, our Secret WW2 Trustee, Treasurer and Projects Officer, Ashley Barnett, came up with a far more meaningful suggestion after hearing of scholarships for the Naga people, granted via the Kohima Educational Trust.
-After approval from the SECRET WW2 Board of Trustees for a three-year scholarship, Ashley funded his own trip to India on a Kohima and Imphal battlefield tour and now takes up the tale……
+While we subsequently and initially thought of funding a commemorative plaque in India, our Secret WW2 Trustee and Treasurer, Ashley Barnett, came up with a far more meaningful suggestion after hearing of scholarships for the Naga people, granted via the Kohima Educational Trust.
+After approval from the SECRET WW2 Board of Trustees for a three-year scholarship, 2022-25, our contribution to the region and to remembering Ursula Bower’s contribution has developed, from 2026, into helping the Kohima Educational Trust (KET) fund a Mobile Teaching Unit that aims to reach up to 1,000 children aged between 8 and 14 across Nagaland.
+See: Mobile Teaching Unit – Kohima Educational Trust

 “As part of my pre-trip reading, I purchased a copy of ‘Naga Path’ by Ursula Graham Bower MBE, in the hope of gaining an appreciation of the local population.